 NEW Keeping up with the being done in serverless computing can be overwhelming.
 The Serverless Literature Guide aims to provide a guide to the literature.
 Contributions are welcome!

 I have been a builder all my life.
-Those who know me well know that I'm often happiest when assembling or creating.
-Over the years I've been lucky to gain access to bigger and better toys and tools, and to work with a lot of smart and fun people.
+Those who know me well know I'm often happiest when assembling or creating.
+Over the years, I've been lucky to gain access to bigger and better toys and tools and work with many smart and fun people.

-As an entrepreneur I'm most proud of if(we), the company I co-founded with my long-time friend Greg Tseng.
-Being part of the birth of the social web was a huge thrill, as was building a business; Tagged was the first social network to become profitable.
-With the hi5 merger we created a consolidated a social graph counting over 300 million people, and helped our members develop countless personal relationships.
-Looking ahead, I'm excited by our conviction that the social internet isn't yet fully figured out, and by the new ideas our team is pursuing.
+As an entrepreneur, I'm most proud of if(we), the company I co-founded with my long-time friend Greg Tseng.
+Being part of the birth of social networking was a huge thrill, as was building a business; Tagged was the first social network to become profitable and grew to over $50M in annual revenue.
+After merging with hi5 we created a social graph counting over 300 million people and helped our members develop countless personal relationships.

 Today I'm a lot of things, a little of everything in my past, plus my passion for the future.
-I'm an athlete of some sort, as I keep up with skiing and kiteboarding, and run whenever I can.
-I'm also an economics enthusiast, an art collector, a food connoisseur.
-I'm an optimist, an explorer, and I'm going to be whatever is next.
+I'm a parent and, when time permits, an athlete who loves to run, row, or ski.
+I'm also an economics enthusiast, an art collector, and a food connoisseur.
+At heart, I'm an optimist, an explorer, and yes, a builder.